 The ski lessons of the SDP program are going ahead for the 2023 – 2024 season.
 Lessons are expected to start in early January.
 Enrollment has now ended on December 9.

 The Skill Development Program offered to our young skiers by the Fernie Nordic Society was actually developed by the nation-wide organization Nordiq Canada.
 The program is standardized across the country.
 All our volunteer coaches are trained according to the established structure to provide a consistent level of training to our skiers.

 The levels in the program are aimed at the various age groups:

-The Fernie Nordic Society provides training at these levels at our weekly Saturday morning and Tuesday after school sessions.
-Lessons run from January to March.
+The Fernie Nordic Society provides training at these levels at our weekly Saturday morning and Tuesday or Thrursday after school sessions.
+Lessons run from January to March all at the Elk Valley Nordic Centre.
 We also have additional training at other times of the year such as dry-land training during summer and autumn.
 Events may combine the efforts of other clubs nearby.
 This is a great opportunity for young skiers to improve their skills in a fun atmosphere and to challenge themselves.

 10:30 – 11:30 am